lorint/brick/v1.0/README.md

 then first there are two belongs_to associations placed in RecipeIngredient, and then two corresponding has_manys to go the other "inverse" direction -- one in Recipe, and one in Ingredient.
-Finally with RecipeIngredient being recognised as an associative table (as long as it has no other columns than those two foreign keys, recipe_id and ingredient_id, then in Recipe a HMT would be added:
+Finally with RecipeIngredient being recognised as an associative table (as long as it has no other columns than those two foreign keys, recipe_id and ingredient_id), then in Recipe a HMT would automatically be added:

     has_many :ingredients, through: :recipe_ingredients